Survivor Benefit Options

 Overpayments

 Upon a Member’s death, he or she is only entitled to a prorated retirement allowance amount equal to the number of days lived within the month of death.
-If there is an over payment and the money is not recovered, any benefits payable may be subject to an offset to account for the outstanding balance.
+If there is an overpayment and the money is not recovered, any benefits payable may be subject to an offset to account for the outstanding balance.
 Contact our office and ask to speak with a Survivor Benefits Counselor for more information.

 Log in